Governors

 I first joined The Observatory School as the chair of the Interim Executive Board in September 2016.
 A full governing board was formed in December 2017 and I have remained as chair of the governing board since that time.

-I am also chair of Trustees at Wirral Multi- Academy Trust comprising 6 primary schools and chair of Trustees a Wirral Single Academy Trust.
-I chair a Wirral Boy’s School, I am a governor at a Liverpool school and a Member at a Cheshire West and Chester Multi Academy Trust.
-I am also a Interim Executive Board member at a school in Cheshire West and Chester.
+I am also chair of Trustees at Wirral Multi- Academy Trust comprising 12 primary schools and a secondary school.
+I am chair of Trustees a Wirral Single Academy Trust and I chair a Wirral Boy’s School, I am chair of governors at a Liverpool primary school and a Member at a Cheshire Multi-Academy Trust.
+I am also an interim chair at a Liverpool Primary Academy.

 I am a former National Leader of Governance and work with governing boards both locally and nationally giving advice and guidance on good practice.
-I formed my own company in 2014 in order to provide information on my services.
+I formed my own company in 2014 in order to provide information on my services and the external reviews I complete across the country.

-I am affiliate member of the ICSA – The Governance Institute and a member of NASEN which promotes the advancement and development of all individuals with SEN. I am a personal member, and a member through my schools, of the National Governance Association and also a Fellow of the Royal Society of Arts (FRSA) and a Professional Affiliate of the Chartered College of Teaching.
+I am a personal member, and a member through my schools, of the National Governance Association and also member, through my Trust, of the Confederation of School Trusts.
 Membership of these organisations help to provide advice and guidance to ensure I keep up to date with current legislation around governance good practice.

 I was delighted to have been awarded an MBE for services to education in Wirral in 2016 and the Wirral Award also for services to education in Wirral.